Let’s be real:

 Place Your Hot Water System Strategically

-Whether it’s tankless or not, all water systems, as much as possible, are ideal to place them as close to the hot taps in your home.
+Whether it’s tankless or not, all water systems, as much as possible, are ideal to place as close to the hot taps in your home.
 Doing so will make the water travel less and make the system more responsive.
 It will save you a lot of energy and water costs too!
+In tankless hot water systems, most water heaters can be placed either internally or externally with the exception to heat pumps that need constant airflow.

 Invest In A Quality Hot Water System